Chinese

 For fleets operating in cold regions, winter battery damage is often the single largest repair expense of the year.
 The costs come from two directions: the damage itself, and the equipment added to prevent it.

+Low-temperature charging damage.
 Charging a lithium battery below 0°C can cause permanent internal damage.
 For a fleet, one operator error or one protection system malfunction can write off an entire battery pack.
-This isn't a rare event.
-In fleets with high winter utilization, low-temperature charging damage is one of the most common causes of battery replacement.
+In fleets with high winter utilization, low-temperature charging damage is a leading cause of battery replacement.

-LYP cells use a Yttrium-enhanced lithium iron phosphate water-based chemistry with an operating range of -45°C to +85°C. In most winter operating conditions, the battery can discharge normally in the cold while the protection system automatically blocks charging below 0°C.
+LYP cells use a water-based chemistry with a cell-level stability range from -45°C to +85°C. In most winter operating conditions, the battery can discharge normally in the cold while the protection system automatically blocks charging below 0°C.

 Whether heating can be fully eliminated depends on the fleet's charging pattern.
 If vehicles charge in sheltered locations or while engines are running, simplification is straightforward.
 If vehicles must charge on demand in extreme cold, a case-by-case assessment is warranted.